isomerpages/moe-temasekjc/_admissions/IP Year 3.md

 * Strong CCA/VIA records (i.e. achievements, leadership experience and service to community)

-<p style="text-align: justify;">All applicants must sit the selection tests.
+<p style="text-align: justify;">All applicants must sit for the selection tests.
 Only shortlisted applicants will have to attend an interview.</p>

 <p style="text-align: justify;"><b>Students not studying in Mainstream schools</b></p>